Visiting Scholars in HIV Implementation Science Program

 -

-- Available to meet virtually with other Scholars and Sponsors bi-monthly
+- Monthly meetings with the other Scholars and Sponsors

-- Availability to attend at least one in-person networking event
+- Attending at least one in-person networking event

 -